GLOSSARY

 Colour

-When light vibrates at different frequencies, we "see" the variations as different colours.
+colours.
 Colours are not intrinsic to the things we see, but is a response in ourselves to the frequency of light bouncing off them.
 Differences in colours are within our optical and nervous systems.
 We have no way of knowing that what you see as "red" is what I see as "red" even when we describe the same item by the same colour name (red).
-Three Souls.

 Skin colour is often used to distinguish visible minorities which are then called "races."
 Highly unscientific.
 There are no biological categories of race or colour.
 There is more variation in skin colour on a single person than between the colours of persons designated in indifferent races.
 Race and colour are social categories.
+Different languages put different boundaries around colours.
+Observations of variations in colour naming systems led to the development of the Sapir-Whorf hypotheses that states we learn to perceive and understand reality by the language we learn.

 Commensality

-The sociology of who eats with whom.
+who eats with whom.

 Common Sense